Monk Dawson

-Monk Dawson is a film that was released in 1998, directed and produced by Tom Waller and starring John Michie, Benedict Taylor, Martin Kemp, Rhona Mitra, and Paula Hamilton.
-It was based on the 1969 novel of the same name written by Piers Paul Read.
+Monk Dawson is a 1998 British film directed and produced by Tom Waller and starring John Michie, Benedict Taylor, Martin Kemp, Rhona Mitra, and Paula Hamilton.
+It was based on the 1969 novel of the same name by Piers Paul Read.
+In Canada and the United States the film was re-released in 2004 as Passion of the Priest.

+Plot

-The film is about Eddie Dawson, a monk who has led a sheltered existence at a Benedictine monastery, but when he is expelled from his order he has to learn to deal with the harsh realities of everyday life in 1970s London, finding work as a journalist.
+Eddie Dawson is a monk who has led a sheltered existence at a Benedictine monastery, but when he is expelled from his order he has to learn to deal with the harsh realities of everyday life in 1970s London, finding work as a journalist.
 He falls in love with a beautiful widow then discovers she has been having an affair with his best friend.